-When the unavailability period is activated, all NAS timers are stopped and associated procedures aborted except for timers T3512, T3346, T3447, T3396, T3584, T3585, any back-off timers, T3247, and the timer T controlling the periodic search for HPLMN or EHPLMN or higher prioritized PLMNs (see 3GPP TS 23.122 [5]).
+When the unavailability period is activated, all NAS timers are stopped and associated procedures aborted except for timers T3512, T3346, T3447, T3396, T3584, T3585, any back-off timers, T3245, T3247, the timer T controlling the periodic search for HPLMN or EHPLMN or higher prioritized PLMNs, and the timer TSENSE. controlling the periodic search for PLMNs satisfying the operator signal level threshold (see 3GPP TS 23.122 [5]).

 When the UE activates the unavailability period using registration procedure without providing the start of the unavailability period, then after successful completion of the procedure the UE shall enter the state 5GMM-REGISTERED.NO-CELL-AVAILABLE.
 Otherwise, if the UE provided the start of unavailability period in the registration procedure, the UE shall enter the state 5GMM-REGISTERED.NO-CELL-AVAILABLE only after the UE activates the unavailability period.